duongtd23/HB-PQ-TLS12-analysis/no-pq-sign/README.md

 $ ./execute.sh
 ```

+CafeInMaude may take up to 1 minute to load all specification before executing the `red` command in file `auth-counterexample.cafe`.
 The script is actually equivalent to the following command sequence:

 ```bash
 $ maude -allow-files path-to-IPSG-folder/cafeinmaude3/cafeInMaude.maude
 CafeInMaude> load common.cafe .